nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `UniqueTagList#editTag(Tag oldTag, Tag newTag)` - Changes the old tag with the new tag.
 * `UniquePersonList#changeRelevantPersonTag(oldTag, newTag)` - Updates every person who has the old tag with the new tag.
-* `UniqueTodoList#changeRelevantTodoTag(Tag oldTag, Tag newTag)` -  Updates every todo which has the old tag with the new tag.
+* `UniqueTodoList#changeRelevantTodoTag(Tag oldTag, Tag newTag)` -  Updates every task which has the old tag with the new tag.

 These operations are exposed in the `Model` interface under the same method name.